Architecture in Schools Programme Information

 Judges comments: A lot of thought, consideration and research has clearly gone into the design of Reay’s ‘Shared City’.
 The pupils have come up with an original idea for how and why it was created and have displayed innovation, imagination and creativity in their re-design of the Caldwell Gardens Estate.
 Pupils have explored many areas of the e curriculum in exciting ways to design their city and have created amazing drawings and models showcasing carefully thought-out and truly collaborative ideas.

 Year four started their project by considering “What shared spaces can you think of?” and “Which shared spaces are most important to you?”
 Pupils then met Hannah and Warren Cherry, their partner design professionals, who showed them examples of interesting shared spaces including Granary Square, King’s Cross, London, and the Highline in New York which is a park built on an old railway line.

 At the beginning of their project pupils had also been learning about the history of their local area, Streatham.
 Responding to the design brief, they decided to select this part of London and specifically Palace Road to redesign and include more shared spaces.

 Pupils then visited Squire and Partners, Brixton and learnt about the history of the former department store building before going on a tour to draw and gain inspiration from the firm’s incredible interiors and architectural models.
-After their trip to Squire & Partners pupils felt very inspired and ready to begin designing their shared neighbourhood.
-They began by experimenting with drawing, ‘quick sketching’, making nets and modeling buildings from classroom resources.
+After their trip to Squire & Partners, pupils felt very inspired and ready to begin designing their shared neighbourhood.
+They began by experimenting with drawing, ‘quick sketching’, making nets and modelling buildings from classroom resources.